junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "I'm keeping you safe!
 From this... this monster," John is still growling at the cat.

 "I swear he's just a cat!"
-Dean can hear the edge of tear in his voice, and he's too busy and too worried about Cat to think if his Dad would be displeased further if he cries now.
+Dean chokes around his tears.
+He wipes his face and eyes messily, too busy and too worried about Cat to think if his Dad would be more displeased because he's crying now.

 "Well, even if *it* is, we have no use for it."
 John says firmly.
 "I shouldn't have let you keep it in the first place.
 I was too soft."
 He walks toward the door.

 "Dad, don't!"
-Dean cries, tears flowing freely.
-He tries to follow but his Dad's steps are so much quicker and larger; by the time he gets to the door, his Dad is already getting into the car.
+Dean cries, more tears flowing freely.
+He tries to follow but his Dad's strides are so much quicker and larger; by the time he gets to the door, his Dad is already getting into the car.
 He can only see the shape of the little black figure at the back seat, gnawing at the closed window.

 "No --" Dean's voice drops to a sobbing whisper.
 He knows Cat is looking at him too, from the other side of the window, but he can't do anything.
 The car drives away.

 He's sure he would never see Cat again.
-Dean doesn't know -- and he doesn't want to think -- what exactly his Dad would do, but he just know he wouldn't see the cat again.
-He doesn't know why he's so devastated by the thought, just like the time when Cat ran out of the door (trying to get him a pizza that got him in the trouble eventually but Dean didn't know yet) and the little five-year-old Dean stood by the door, feeling his heart broken a little.
+Dean doesn't know -- and he doesn't want to think -- what exactly his Dad would do, but he just knows he wouldn't see the cat again.
+No one gets to defy his father, he has learned.
+He doesn't know why he's so devastated by the thought, just like the time when Cat ran out of the door *yesterday* (trying to get him the pizza that got him in the trouble eventually but Dean doesn't know that yet) and the little five-year-old Dean stood by the door, feeling his heart broken a little.
 And now, that broken pain is even worse.
 This time he's sure it's the last he'd ever see Cat again.

 *He's just a cat.* Dean tries to tell himself.
 Maybe he'll run into other cats in the future.
 Maybe it's just... shouldn't be such a big deal.
 He couldn't really even spend too much time with Cat or be too close to him because he'd sneeze and his throat and nose would itch (Dad said it means he's "allergic" to cats, but Dean doesn't think that's too big of a deal, at most a little inconvenient).
 But his heart twitches and his chest compresses tightly, somehow he's very convinced that Cat isn't *just* a cat.
-But unlike what Dad said, Cat also can't be a monster.
+But unlike what Dad said, Cat also *can't* be a monster.
 What monster would bring them pizza?
-Dean remembers the ring of blue in his eyes, thinking he's special, he's different, he can understand him, he's... celestial, like his Mom used to tell him, like an angel watching over him.
+And then Dean remembers the ring of blue in his eyes, thinking he's special, he's different, he's beautiful, he can understand him, he's... he's celestial, like his Mom used to tell him, like an angel watching over him.
 So maybe Cat is like an angel -- no one really know what angels look like, right?
 Maybe they look like Cat.
 But now, he's gone.
 And Dean's devastated, sobbing and breathing heavily.

 "Dad's probably just driving him back to that motel we left yesterday," Sammy says quietly from the bed.
-"You know, maybe that's his home, we shouldn't have taken him away from his home."
+"You know, maybe that's his home; he belongs there.
+We shouldn't have taken him away from his home."

 Dean knows the kid only tries to help, he wants to give him an appreciated smile but fails miserably; his face is all salty with tear and his heart bitter with pain.
 He's pretty sure that awful dirty motel room they first met wasn't Cat's home, but he doesn't know why he's so sure.
 It just doesn't feel right.
 It feels *right* when they found him, it feels *right* when he curled on his lap or slept in his arms.
 The little purring sound against his chest is the best thing he's ever heard.
 He doesn't even mind sneezing if it means he can press his lips on top of his head, ruffling the furs he just smoothened, and earning himself a little squinted glare.
 And he just *knows* Dad isn't driving Cat back to the last town they left behind the day before.